 Not only is Gingerbread Village fun to look at, it also helps raise money for a good cause.
 It’s free to check out, but there’s a suggested $5 donation.
 You can either donate in the box located at the Seattle Sheraton, or you can text a donation by using your cell phone.
 All of the funds raised during the event go to the Northwest Chapter of the Juvenile Diabetes Research Foundation.

 To add to the fun, you can vote for your favorite gingerbread house at Gingerbread Village.
 There used to be voting booths at the Seattle Sheraton, but now it’s all done by phone.
-You simply text the code of your favorite gingerbread house (located on the sign near the creation or on the event’s website) to 20222.
-A winner is crowned at the end of the event, and there’s always stiff competition.
+You simply text the code of your favorite gingerbread house and a winner is crowned at the end of the event.
+And there’s always stiff competition.

-Gingerbread Village at the Seattle Sheraton is open 24 hours a day, 7 days a week from late November to early January.
+Gingerbread Village at the Seattle Sheraton runs from late November to early January.
 Just a fair warning, there is usually a line to get in.
 I’ve waited as long as 40 minutes to see the gingerbread houses in the past.
 If you want to avoid the lines, we advise visiting later at night.
 Tove and I have gone around 9pm and Gingerbread Village is wide open.
 There are usually only six (or so) gingerbread houses, so it doesn’t take long to walk through the area once you’re in (but you can obviously take as much time as you want).

 There’s a different theme for Gingerbread Village every year, so it’s worth checking out every holiday season.
 I’ve gone with my nephew in the past, and he absolutely loves it.
 The best part is — I had just as much fun as he did.
 So, it’s great for all ages.
 If you haven’t visited Gingerbread Village yet, now is the time.
 It’s a fun way to get in the Christmas spirit in Seattle!